sireoh/comp4957-lab2-naive-bayes/ExampleNaiveBayes/ExampleNaiveBayes/Lab2_Documentation.md

 ### Problem Domain

-The **Software Developer Career Success Predictor** is a Naïve Bayes classification system designed to predict whether a computer science student will achieve high or low career success in software development based on their academic and professional skills.
+The **Food Storage Freshness Predictor** is a Naïve Bayes classification system designed to predict whether stored food items are fresh or spoiled based on storage conditions such as location, duration, item type, and packaging quality.

 ### Model Architecture